Nidhi-2712003/Automated-SQL-Data-Cleaning-for-Healthcare-Records-Using-AI2SQL/README.md

     "Medication" = INITCAP(TRIM("Medication")),
     "Test Results" = INITCAP(TRIM("Test Results"));

-Trend Analysis Queries (AI2SQL)
+---

-After cleaning, use AI2SQL natural language prompts to generate queries such as:
+## Results

-"Show average billing amount by hospital and gender"
+- Data was successfully cleaned, deduplicated, and normalized using SQL generated and corrected through AI2SQL.

-"List top 5 most common medical conditions"
+- Key metrics, trends, and patterns can now be extracted from the cleaned dataset.

-"Show admission trends over time by condition"
+- Screenshots provide a visual walkthrough of the transformation steps and final analytical outputs.

-"Find patients with abnormal test results by hospital"
+---

-Paste screenshots of output for these queries below.
+## Key Fixes & Learning

-Results
+- Corrected AI2SQL-generated SQL to match **PostgreSQL** syntax (e.g., using `DELETE USING` for de-duplication).

-Data was successfully cleaned, deduplicated, and normalized using SQL generated and corrected through AI2SQL.
+- Added robustness to cleaning steps:

-Key metrics, trends, and patterns are now extractable from the cleaned set.
+  - Null checks

-Screenshots attached show transformation steps and final reporting outputs.
+  - Text normalization

-Key Fixes & Learning
+  - Type consistency

-Corrected AI2SQL prompt syntax for PostgreSQL (e.g., applying DELETE USING for de-duplication).
+  - Outlier handling

-Improved robustness: null checks, data type conversions, title-case transformations.
+- Applied PostgreSQL text functions for standardization (e.g., `INITCAP`, `UPPER`, `TRIM`).

-Scripted each step for reusability and transparency.
+- Documented each step for reproducibility and clarity.

-Used native PostgreSQL functions for cleaning and text normalization.
+- Ensured all cleaning logic is idempotent and reusable.